Office 365 Advanced Threat Protection

 Get Office 365 ATP

-Office 365 ATP is included in Office 365 Enterprise E5, and Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
-For more information, see Office 365 Advanced Threat Protection Service Description.
+Office 365 ATP is included in Office 365 Enterprise E5, Office 365 Education A5, and Microsoft 365 Business.
+If your subscription does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
+To learn more, see the following resources:

 See Office 365 Advanced Threat Protection (ATP) availability for a list of subscriptions that include ATP plans.

 See Feature availability across Advanced Threat Protection (ATP) plans for a list of features included in Plan 1 and 2.

 See Get the right Office 365 Advanced Threat Protection to compare plans and purchase Office 365 ATP.

 New features are added to Office 365 ATP continually.
 To learn more, see the following resources:

 The Microsoft 365 Roadmap provides a list of new features in development and rolling out.

 The Office 365 Advanced Threat Protection Service Description describes features and availability across ATP plans.